SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/simple-calculations-problems/simple-calc-problems.md

 ![](/assets/chapter-8-1-images/02.Bricks-01.png)

-We calculate how many **bricks** carry workers on a course.
+We calculate how many **bricks** the workers transport in a course.

 ![](/assets/chapter-8-1-images/02.Bricks-02.png)

-### Calculate and Print needed Courses
+### Calculating and Printing the Needed Courses

-By dividing the total number of **bricks transferred for 1 course**, we will receive the number of **courses** required to carry them.
-We have to consider that when dividing whole numbers the remainder is neglected and rounded down always.
+By dividing the total number of **bricks transported for 1 course**, we will receive the number of **courses** required to carry them.
+We have to consider that when dividing whole numbers the remainder is ignored and always rounded down.
 To avoid this, we will convert the right side of the equation to **`double`** and use the **`Math.Ceiling(…)`** function to round the result always up.
 When the bricks can be transferred with **an exact number of courses**, the division will return a whole number and there will be nothing to round.
 Accordingly, if not, the result of the division will be **the number of exact courses** but a decimal fraction.
 The decimal part will be rounded up and we will get the required **1 course** for the remaining bricks.

 ![](/assets/chapter-8-1-images/02.Bricks-03.png)